All Resources

 The Dark Forest and Generative AI

 A clear, sober essay on what generative AI is doing to the open web and to our ability to trust what we read.
-Sits in the broader band because the underlying question — what kind of work, by whom, deserves to be made and shared — is the same question Norman asks at slower scale.
-A useful frame for why deciding what to build matters more, not less, as building gets cheaper.
+Sits in the broader band because the underlying question — what kind of work deserves to be made and shared — belongs next to long-view framing about decisions and experiments.
+A useful reminder that deciding what to build matters more, not less, as building gets cheaper.